Beto29/Pentaho-CE-with-WSO2IS-SSO/README.md

 While logging in as TestUser1 for the first time, Username and Role check boxes will come, select both the check boxes and select Approve option.

+Also the same thing mentioned here is also mentioned in the docx file with screenshots

 Note:Any created user in WSO2 Identity server when logging in for first time should select the Username and Role check boxes.